 If I could create the perfect hotel it would look something like Sol y Luna Lodge & Spa.
 This bougainvillea-filled finca sits against a backdrop of Andean peaks and big blue skies and offers real luxury in an absolutely stunning setting.
 The location also makes for a brilliant base for exploring the many Incan wonders of the Sacred Valley.
 As for the kids, they fell in love with the resident horses and the horse show that marked the beginning and end of every lunch.

-1 Great Place to Eat: Wayra Restaurant
+1 Great Place to Eat in the Sacred Valley with Kids: Wayra Restaurant

 We loved the Wayra Restaurant in the Sol y Luna hotel and highly recommend it to anyone visiting the Sacred Valley, even if staying elsewhere.